hareeshbabu82ns/ud_react_expensify/README.md

 - extract-text-webpack-plugin - to extract CSS/SCC text and place in it own file (useful to have seperate files for JS and CSS)

 - yarn add firebase
+- redux-thunk - to allow redux to work with async functions

 ## webpcak build
 yarn build